 All students are covered by AON WorldAware, a 24-hour, worldwide emergency medical and security evacuation service.
 While it does not replace health insurance, AON WorldAware can provide students with emergency medical care or get them to a medical facility.
 If students are in a dangerous location AON WorldAware can evacuate them.
 AON WorldAware can also help students with Pre-Departure Country Information, Safety, Security, and Vaccinations Information, Lost Passport/Travel Documents, Lost/Stolen Luggage, Hospital Referrals, and Emergency Cash Transfers.

 The costs of individual programs are listed on our website.
 All financial aid can be applied to semester and summer study abroad programs.
 In addition there are several scholarships for which student may apply.
-Advisors in the Office of International Study Programs can assist students with their scholarship applications.
+Advisors in the Global Experience Office can assist students with their scholarship applications.